vivekkumar2100/Excel_Vrinda_store_data_analysis/README.md

 6. Relation between age and gender based on number of orders.
 7. Which channel is contributing to maximum sales?
 8. Highest selling category?
+# Insights
+1. Womens are more likely to buy compared to men (~65%)
+2. Maharashtra , Karnatka and Uttar Pradesh are the top 3 states (~35%)
+3. Adult age group(30-49 yrs) is max contributing (~50%)
+4. Amazon , Flipcart and Myntra channels are maximum contribution (~80%)